khan0617/Networks/Project 1 - DNS/README.md

 `monitorQuit() -> None:` - This is the thread checking user input on the server.
 Handle all appropriate commands shown by `displayHelpMessage()`.

-`loadDNSCache() -> None` - Load the DNS_CACHE global variable with the contents of the DNS_CACHE.json file.
-Each key: value pair is as follows: `{hostname: [ipaddr1, ipaddr2, ...]}`
+`loadDNSCache() -> None` - Load the DNS_CACHE global variable with the contents of the DNS_MAPPING.txt file.
+Each line in the file is as follows: `hostname ipaddr1,ipaddr2,...`

-`updateDNSCache(indentDebugMsg: bool = False) -> None` - Update the DNS_CACHE.json file with the up to date DNS_CACHE global variable.
-Call this before exiting the program. when indentDebugMsg is true, debugMsg will be called with(..., indent=True)
+`updateDNSCache(indentDebugMsg: bool = False) -> None` - Update the DNS_CACHE file with the up to date DNS_CACHE global variable.
+Call this before exiting the program.
+When indentDebugMsg is true, debugMsg will be called with(..., indent=True)

 `clearFile(filename: str) -> None` - Reset the file specified by filename.